7gxycn08/PyAnime4K-GUI/README.md

 ## PyAnime4K-GUI

-PyAnime4K-GUI is a graphical user interface for upscaling video files using FFmpeg and [Anime4K](https://github.com/bloc97/Anime4K) custom shaders.
+PyAnime4K-GUI is a graphical user interface for hardware accelerated upscaling of video files using FFmpeg and [Anime4K](https://github.com/bloc97/Anime4K) custom shaders.
 It provides an easy way to save [Anime4K](https://github.com/bloc97/Anime4K) upscaled videos to disk with real-time progress updates and log outputs and preconfigured output settings.

 # Features